Axtitan/alx-system_engineering-devops/0x02-shell_redirections/README.md

-script that displays root from file
+script that counts no. of lines that contain bin